Furnace Repair Checklist

 - Ensure the button is on “heat” as opposed to “off” or “cool.”

 - Make certain the program is showing the correct day and time and is set to “run.”
 If you’re having problems overriding the setting, set the temperature with the up/down arrows and holding the “hold” button.
-This will force the heat to ignite if thermostat settings are an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Turn the temperature setting to 5 degrees warmer than the temperature of the room.